games647/HealthName/README.md

 ### Description

-A Sponge minecraft server plugin for displaying the health above an entity.
+A Sponge Minecraft server plugin for displaying the health above an entity.
 This plugins makes it possible to display player or mob health above their character.

 ### Features